Skip to main content

 Podcast interviews: Studio-quality audio with well-separated microphones produces excellent speaker detection, especially with the host-guest dynamic creating natural turn-taking.

-Client consultations: One-on-one or small group discussions where speakers take turns and don't frequently interrupt each other.
+Client consultations and research interviews: One-on-one or small group discussions where speakers take turns and don't frequently interrupt each other.

 Panel discussions with moderation: When a moderator controls turn-taking and speakers are disciplined about not talking over each other.